Borrelia burgdorferi antibodies test, IgM/IgG test, Lyme disease test

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 The Lyme disease vaccine might affect your test results.
 If you are tested too soon after having been infected, you may get a false-negative result.
-If you have been treated with antibiotics, your results may be affected.
+If you have been treated with antibiotics, your results may also be affected.

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illegal drugs you may use.